 It is important that dissertation work be conducted with an advisor interested in and knowledgeable about a student's area or areas of research.
 Note that the dissertation chair may be someone other than the advisor who chairs the guidance committee.
 The student should be able to work effectively with their dissertation chair.
-The candidate may consult the Director of Educational Studies with any questions she or he has about which faculty members may be appropriate dissertation committee members.
+The candidate may consult the Ph.D.
+Program Coordinator with any questions they have about which faculty members may be appropriate dissertation committee members.